 Today it’s a luscious green botanical garden open for visitors year-round to see not only the botanical gardens, but also some of its unique European Rome-style architecture/sculptures.
 Summer months can get quite busy so we suggest going either in the early spring or fall time.

 Oedo Botania in Geoje is quite far from Seoul for a day-trip, but if you’re headed to Busan then this is a great side trip to take.
 You can get there by taking a ferry from the Jangseungpo Port near Busan.
-The cost of the ferry is USD 15* and includes your entrance to the gardens.

 Good to know: Be sure to download the Oedo Island app before you go as it offers an English guided tour of the island.